-Hawaiian operates a fleet with a mix of Airbus A330, A321s and Boeing 767, 717s.
-On the Airbuses and 767s, you can expect 31-32 inches of seat pitch.
-While on the smaller Boeing 717 that's mostly used for inter-island service, travelers will get 30 inches.
-For customers wanting to stretch out a bit more on their journey over the Pacific, Hawaiian offers “Extra Comfort” seats.
+Hawaiian operates a fleet with a mix of Airbus A330, A321s and Boeing 717s.
+On the Airbuses, you can expect 31-32 inches of seat pitch.
+While on the smaller Boeing 717s mostly used for inter-island service, travelers will get 30 inches.
+For passengers wanting to stretch out a bit more on their journey over the Pacific, Hawaiian offers “Extra Comfort” seats.
 These extra-cost seats are available on Hawaiian’s Airbus A330 and A321 flights and offer a seat pitch of 36-inches.

 Tight and Inside: Least Legroom – 29-28 Inches

-No surprise here, Spirit, known for its nickel and diming fees, scrimps out on its legroom with an industry low 28-inch pitch on all its planes.
-Similar to Allegiant, Spirit’s seats are “pre-reclined,” which is just industry speak meaning they have no recline option at all.
+No surprise here, Spirit, known for its nickel and diming fees, scrimps out on its legroom with an industry-low 28-inch pitch on all its planes.
+Similar to Allegiant, Spirit’s seats are “pre-reclined,” which is just industry speak, meaning they have no recline ability at all.
 Spirit’s “Big Front Seat” option will get you a 36-inch pitch and sits you up in the front of the plane, but it will also cost you a lot more and negate any savings you thought you’d get by flying on Spirit in the first place.

-Ultra low-cost carrier Frontier also tries to cram you in with just 28-31 inches of pitch on its Airbuses.
-Travelers can expect the lower end of that figure, though, as only a few older A319s offer the 31-inch pitch and Frontier is in the process of phasing them out.
-Frontier has recently put in an order for 134 additional A320neo aircraft from Airbus, which will also roll out of production with a measly 28-29 inch pitch on its pre-reclined seats.
+Ultra-low-cost carrier Frontier also tries to cram you in with just 28-31 inches of pitch on its Airbuses.
+Travelers can expect the lower end of that figure, though, as only a few older A319s offer the 31-inch pitch, and Frontier is in the process of phasing them out.
+Frontier has put in an order for 100+ additional A320neo aircraft from Airbus, which will also roll out of production with a measly 28-29 inch pitch on its pre-reclined seats.
 For an extra charge, you can buy your way into more legroom by purchasing “Stretch” seats on Frontier.
 Rows 1-3 have a 36” pitch while lucky Row 13 over the wing will give you 38 inches to stretch across.